SCITUNE: Aligning Large Language Models with Human-Curated Scientific Multimodal Instructions: Methodology

 We do not use any instruction-tuned LLaMA variants (e.g., Vicuna, Guanaco) in our experiments due to two main reasons.
 First, we mainly focus on improving the base LLM decoder models with multimodal instructions generated by humans in order to eliminate all confounding factors such as machine generated instruction tuning.
 Since a majority of instruction-tuned models developed on top of LLaMA are knowledge-distilled from closed-source, proprietary models like GPT-4, we want to avoid any unexpected performance advantages.
 Second, we want to make a fair comparison with other baseline models proposed in this area developed on top of the base LLaMA model, and test whether the multimodal instruction tuning proposed in this work could lead into better scientific concept understanding compared to those models.

-\paragraph{\textbf{Training}} We present the unsupervised distribution estimation $p(x)$ from a set of SciTune instructions ($x_1,x_2,..,x_m$) as the product of conditional multimodal token probabilities as shown in Equation~\ref{eq:estimation}.
+\paragraph{\textbf{Training}} We model the language distribution $p(x)$ from a set of SciTune instructions ($x_1,x_2,..,x_m$) as the product of conditional multimodal token probabilities as shown in Equation~\ref{eq:estimation}.

-We use the $s_V$ as the multimodal tokens after projected from the respective plot visuals $V$.
-We sample the instruction $s_I$ from the list of questions presented in Table~\ref{tab:llava_instructions}.
+We model $s_V$ with the multimodal tokens after projection from the respective plot visuals $V$.
+We sample the instruction $s_I$ from the list of questions presented in the Appendix (Table~\ref{tab:llava_instructions}).
 Note that we skip the token descriptors in $s_{T}$ for brevity, unless the model is trained autoregressively to generate exact tokens across all textual modalities in $s_{T}=\{s_c,s_t,s_o,s_m\}$.
 More importantly, the model is able to jointly generate all modality tokens in a single-turn conversation.
 For example, given a scientific plot and an instruction, the model first generates the figure type (e.g., Graph Plot, Scatterplot, Node Diagram, Equation, Bar Chart), then the visual content through captioning and OCR, and finally the cited paragraph.

+As presented in Figure~\ref{fig:scitune_framework}, \textit{LlaMA-SciTune-Scicap} is tuned to align the LLM towards scientific concepts. ~\textit{LlaMA-SciTune-Scicap} can be further finetuned on a multimodal scientific reasoning task.
+In our experiments, we name the task finetuned model variant as \textit{LlaMA-SciTune-ScienceQA}.